MJZLOTR/contentspace/README.md

 ![add-extension.png](assets%2Fimages%2Fadd-extension.png)

 > [!NOTE]
-> You can rebuild your container with our without using _cache_, in the latter case it will rebuild the container from scratch.
+> You can afterwards rebuild your container so the changes take effect, with our without using _cache_, in the latter
+> case it will rebuild the container from scratch.